bjoernricks/git-knowledge-snack/src/concepts/graph.md

  Git stores it's snapshots, the commits, in a directed acyclic graph.
 In the sense of git this means

- * Commits reference their parent commits
+ * Commits are linked to their parent commits
- * Commits can either have zero, one or two parents
+ * A single commits can either have zero, one or two parents
  * Only the first commit has no parent
- * A parent commit can not be a child of a commit (no cycles)
+ * A parent commit can not be a child of a commit directly or indirectly (no cycles)

 ```{mermaid}
 ---